Fkayensu/pig-game/README.md

 ## Contributing

-If you would like to contribute to the project, feel free to open issues or submit pull requests.
+If you would like to contribute to the project, feel free to open issues or submit pull requests!.